Statement of Compliance with the UK Corporate Governance Code

-Operational decisions are taken by the Chairman and the operational management team with specific responsibilities for individual business units within the framework approved in the annual budgets.
+Operational decisions are taken by the Chairman, Group Managing Director and the operational management team with specific responsibilities for individual business units within the framework approved in the annual budgets.
 The Finance Director supports the Board and the management and is responsible for managing the Group’s finance strategy, reporting, investor relations, risk management and internal controls and leadership of the finance function.

-G. The Company does not have an independent Chairman.
+G. The Company does not have an independent Chairman and the Chairman has been in post since April 2010.
 The Chairman has a significant shareholding in the Company.
-The Company does not have a separate CEO and, where appropriate, the Chairman assumes the role of CEO, although the day-to-day operations of the Group are managed by the executive management team.
+The Company does not have a separate CEO and, where appropriate, the Chairman assumes the role of CEO, although the day-to-day operations of the Group are managed by the Group Managing Director and executive management team.
 However, it is the Board’s opinion that the current arrangements are appropriate to the Company and Group at this stage of development and that there are sufficient compliance structures within the Company to ensure that the governance functions that would be part of an independent Chairman’s responsibility are met.
 The Board is satisfied with the balance between executive and non-executive directors which allows it to exercise objectivity in decision making and proper control of the Group’s business.
 The Board considers its composition is appropriate in view of the size and requirements of the Group’s business and the need to maintain a practical and efficient balance between executive and non-executive directors.

 H. The independent non-executive directors’ role is to act as a sounding board to the Chairman and to be available to shareholders as and when necessary.
 The non-executive directors also support executive management whilst providing constructive input and monitoring the delivery of strategy within the risk parameters set by the Board.
 The Board considers the non-executive directors to be independent in character and judgment and that there are no relationships or circumstances which could materially affect or interfere with the exercise of the non-executive directors strong, independent judgement, knowledge and experience.